Conformal boundary conditions, loop gravity and the continuum: Boundary CFT over the Ashtekar -- Lewandowski vacuum

 where $S_i$ is the generator of the residual gauge transformations \eref{spindef}.
 Since the length operator is invariant under such global frame rotations, the expectation values \eref{expval} for the length operator are unaffected by the gauge averaging.

 Finally, we may now construct a semi-classical state $|\alpha,\mathcal{C}_R\rangle$ that represents a catenoid.
-Having found an explicit solution \eref{xisolved} for the boundary spinor $\xi^A$ at the classical level, we can build a semi-classical state for the catenoid by simply exciting just the lowest modes,
+Having found an explicit solution \eref{xisolved} for the boundary spinor $\xi^A$ at the classical level, we can build a corresponding semi-classical state by simply exciting just the lowest modes,

 while all other $\alpha^A_n$ vanish.
 These coherent states are a realisation in the continuum of the coherent states that were proposed at the discrete level by Livine and Speziale for quantum gravity in four dimensions, see \cite{Livine:2007vk}.